 The South Dakota Retirement System (SDRS) is a cost sharing, multiple employer, public employee retirement system.
 SDRS provides retirement, disability, and survivor benefits for employees of the state of South Dakota and its political subdivisions.
 SDRS is a qualified defined benefit retirement plan under Section 401(a) of the Internal Revenue Code and is exempt from Federal income taxes.

 The benefits are funded through member and employer contributions and investment income.
 SDRS benefits are based on the member's final average compensation, the member's years of credited service, and a benefit multiplier.
-Retirement benefits are payable for life with a 60 percent survivor benefit payable to the member's eligible surviving spouse.
+Retirement benefits are payable for member's lifetime.
+Surviving spouse benefits are also available.

 Members of SDRS include permanent, full-time employees of public schools, the State, the Board of Regents, city and county governments, and other public entities.
 For purposes of participation, permanent, full-time constitutes employees working 20 or more hours per week and at least six months per year.
 Public schools, cities, and counties may choose not to include certain full-time employees in the system.

 SDRS includes three classes of members: Class A general members, Class B public safety and judicial members, and Class C Cement Plant members.
 (Class C Cement Plant members: Former members of the Cement Plant Retirement Plan were merged into SDRS effective April 1, 2014.)

 SDRS is one plan with two different benefit designs.
 Class A and B members that joined SDRS prior to July 1, 2017 are Foundation members.
 Class A and B members joining SDRS on and after July 1, 2017, are Generational members.